Articles , Glossary

 web design animation

 Plus button enables to add new content, for instance, a new contact, post, note, position in the list, and the like.
-Sometimes, tapping this button, users are directly transferred to the modal window of creating content, in other cases, there is also a medium stage when they are given additional option to choose from and make adding the particular piece of data more focused.
+Sometimes, tapping this button, users are directly transferred to the modal window of creating content, in other cases, there is also a medium stage when they are given additional options to choose from and make adding the particular piece of data more focused.
 In this case, the plus button is also an expandable button.

 UI design add button animation